RubenSandwich/EdibleEms/_posts/2016-12-12-4-Ways-to-Enjoy-Nature-Even-When-It's-Cold.md

 <br>

-1. You don’t have to be outside all day to see a benefit!
+1.You don’t have to be outside all day to see a benefit!
 Even 30 minutes of walking in our neighborhood park can leave me feeling so refreshed.
 Still think that isn't enough?
 Try going outside twice a day for 20-30 minutes a day instead of in one long chunk.
 Go to a park close to your house and just go twice, morning and night.
 What else are Saturdays for?

 2. Bundle up!
 So obvious but a good coat, shoes, and long underwear can make a world of difference.